FerrenF/GoDot-Eliza/README.md

 ## Acknowledgments

 We would like to express our gratitude to Joseph Weizenbaum for creating the original ELIZA chatbot, which inspired this project.
 Additionally, we thank the Godot community for their support and resources that facilitated the development process.
-Please bring pythonscript to GoDot 4.
+Please bring pythonscript to Godot 4.

 A special thanks to Harris Heller @ https://www.youtube.com/harrisheller for providing the royalty free background music for this project.